 Keck School of Medicine of USC’s website is a representation of the identity and reputation of the school’s tremendous history, research, accomplishments and services it provides to the medical enterprise.
 We have visitors from all over the world in search of different information.
-To that point, the guidelines outlined in this document help to insure the integrity of that information and present in a fashion that allows users to find it quickly and intuitively.
+To that point, the guidelines outlined in this document help to ensure the integrity of that information and present it in a fashion that allows users to find it quickly and intuitively.

 Request for Updates and Changes

 If updates are required for specific pages, please submit all requests here.
 Our team will respond within 48 hours (on business days) with either notification of the completed task or a timeline for completion.

 All updates will be reviewed and verified by the public relations and marketing team, and in some cases the dean’s office, to ensure consistency with the university’s mission, brand and voice.

 Keck School of Medicine departments, divisions, centers or programs cannot solicit, employ or engage any group, company, student, faculty member, staff member or resource to provide web development.
 However, a unit may choose to solicit writing support to create content and update content for their individual properties.